eguiraud/root_dictionaries_tutorial/README.md

 so ROOT can "find back" I/O information on the class.
 For very simple types, like structs with data members of fundamental types, ROOT can actually perform I/O without dictionaries;
 we plan to extend this capability to more types in the future.

+### Writing to a TFile vs writing into a TTree

+ROOT data is very often stored inside `TTree` objects (which are in turn stored inside ROOT files, often manipulated via the TFile class).
+ROOT can store your custom types either directly inside a TFile or as a TTree "branch" (i.e. inside a `TTree`).
+To pick one or the other option, think of TFiles as directories and TTrees as databases or datasets: if you want to save a single object to a ROOT file, you can store it directly in the TFile (e.g. via `TFile::WriteObjectAny`); if you want to store several different values of a given type and later access all of those values as part of a single dataset/database, then it's probably better to create a `TTree` with the appropriate schema, add the appropriate entries to it and then save the `TTree` to a file.